In this post

 Ben and his team share stories and ideas behind the food on our plates through experiences like interactive workshops, pop-up venues and community events.

 The Social Food Project is not your typical business.
-It’s a social enterprise, meaning that rather than aiming to make profit for profit’s sake, it invests that profit into social projects that aim to make a positive impact on the world.
+It’s a social enterprise, meaning that rather than aiming to make a profit for profit’s sake, it invests that profit into social projects that aim to make a positive impact on the world.

 Getting started as a chef